fabiensanglard/Prototype/README.md

 Prototype
 =========

-The source code of "Prototyp" by X-Out: #1 Place in "Horizontal Shooter with BOSS Competition".
+The source code of "Prototype" by X-Out: #1 Place in "Horizontal Shooter with BOSS Competition".